SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-When an alarm is created, sends email or SMS.
+If an alarm is created, sends email or SMS.

 **Parameters**